ChibiOS/ChibiOS/readme.txt

 - NEW: STM32 PWM driver implementation.
 - NEW: LPC214x SPI driver implementation (SSP only, polled mode, no IRQ), this driver replaces the old, not HAL compatible, SSP driver.
+- NEW: LPC214x FatFS demo added, LPC214x minimal demo removed, LPC214x "normal"
+  demo reduced to work like all the other generic demos.
 - NEW: Added custom mode settings to the STM32 PAL driver:
   - PAL_MODE_STM32_ALTERNATE_PUSHPULL
   - PAL_MODE_STM32_ALTERNATE_OPENDRAIN